Your child sits on the floor with building blocks. For now, she’s only playing. But for her future self, it’s more than child’s play.

 So what do you do as a parent?

-Make sure that your child has access to toys and activities that improve and develop her spatial abilities.
+Make sure that your child, whether girl or boy, has access to toys and activities that improve and develop her spatial abilities.

 Easy as pie.

 5. Don’t ignore musical toys and the arts.
 They reach parts of the brain that other activities can’t

 Music and the arts are as important to brain development as science and technology.